 - Get your ricotta out, we want to try and get this as dry as possible, so take a paper towel out and squeeze your ricotta in it (gently) and absorb some of the liquid.
 Put it into a medium sized mixing bowl.

-- Add the pumpkin purée, ginger, milk, maple syrup, vanilla, melted butter and the egg yolk and mix thoroughly.
+- Add the pumpkin purée, ginger, milk, maple syrup, vanilla and the egg yolk and mix thoroughly.
 Set aside the egg white in a bowl to be whipped later.

 - Using an electric hand mixer beat the egg white until it is light and fluffy and can hold a peak.
 Using a rubber spatula transfer it into the batter.
 Fold it in gently as to try and keep the air bubbles from the egg yolk.